 BT Business offers standard broadband packages with superfast speeds and reliable customer service.

-Its deals range from those suitable for small-to-medium enterprises with light usage needs, all the way to larger firms with dozens (or even hundreds) of connected devices in use at any one time.
+Its broadband packages range from those suitable for small-to-medium enterprises with light usage needs, all the way to larger firms with dozens (or even hundreds) of connected devices in use at any one time.

-Customers can also choose to add mobile broadband with free Wi-Fi minutes on selected deals.
+Customers can also choose to add mobile broadband with free Wi-Fi minutes on selected broadband packages.
 In addition to a minimum 10GB of usage allowance, BT also provides 10 email addresses with spam protection through Outlook Web Access.

-Thanks to its ultrafast cable broadband network, Virgin Media Business is able to offer very high-speed and consistent broadband that's faster than most fibre connections — allowing speeds up to 1000Mbps (or 1Gbps).
+Thanks to its ultrafast cable broadband network, Virgin Media Business is able to offer very high-speed and consistent broadband that's faster than most fibre connections — allowing speeds around 500Mbps all the way up to 1000Mbps (or 1Gbps).